Ways to pay your bill

 Make a one-time payment by withdrawal from your bank account directly from your online MyHydro account.

-Set-up auto-pay and have your bills paid automatically from your bank account with our pre-authorized payment plan.
+Set up auto-pay and have your bills paid automatically from your bank account with our pre-authorized payment plan – a great way to never miss a due date.
 You'll need the bank account details found on your cheques.

 Or mail in the pre-authorized payments form [PDF, 61 KB].

-To make equal payments each month, you can set up an equal payment plan.
+To make equal payments each month throughout the year.
+Some customers find this can help their budgeting.
 The last 12 months of electricity use determines your monthly payment amount.

 Each year, we compare the amount you've been billed with your actual use.
 The difference may result in a credit (if you've used less electricity than you've paid for) or additional charges (if you've been using more electricity than you've paid for).
 You can see how you're comparing on each bill.

-You can pay with your Visa or MasterCard using Paymentus, a third-party service that charges a service fee for each payment you make.
+You can pay with your Visa, Visa Debit, Mastercard, or Debit Mastercard using Paymentus, a third-party service that charges a service fee for each payment you make.
 You can make a one-time payment, or set up recurring payments.

 Visit Paymentus to pay with your credit card online.